|Nutrition Facts (per serving)|

 Our wonderful recipe for a romantic dessert for two uses the flambé technique to enrich the flavor of ripe peaches.
 Make in less than 10 minutes and serve with vanilla ice cream, mascarpone, baked ricotta, or whipped cream.

 As with any flambéeing process, don't allow pets or kids to be near the stove, wear an apron, and be mindful of the volatility of alcohol, always standing as far back as you can.
 Remember to never add the alcohol from the bottle to the pan, but to transfer the amount you're using into a ramekin or a small container.
 There's the chance that the whole bottle can catch on fire.

-- 2 to 3 tablespoons butter (or vegan butter)
+2 to 3 tablespoons unsalted butter, or vegan butter

 Gather the ingredients.

 Cut in half, remove the pit, and slice each one of the ripe peaches into about 4 or 5 slices.